ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/unit-tests.md

 Using Chrome in headless mode allows the tests to run in a real browser (Chrome) without taking up valuable screen real estate with an actual browser window.
 Since there is no drawing being performed, the tests also tend to run faster.
 Finally, if tests are going to be run on a CI/CD server of some type, headless support is almost certainly required.

-I suggest changing the `test` script configuration in the `package.json` file as such:
+We suggest changing the `test` script configuration in the `package.json` file as such:

 ```JSON
   "scripts": {